Santa Ana Lawyer for Murder Defense

 An example of this could be that during the course of a home invasion, a defendant who is armed with a pistol accidentally causes a fire that burns the house down and kills the occupants.
 Even though the deaths were accidental, the defendant will still be liable for murder under California's felony-murder rule.

-Santa Ana murder defense lawyer Lauren K. Johnson knows that any death that is logically related to the felony could suffice, including unforeseeable deaths, so long as there is more than a mere coincidence between the homicide and the other felony.
+Santa Ana murder defense lawyer Ms. Johnson-Norris knows that any death that is logically related to the felony could suffice, including unforeseeable deaths, so long as there is more than a mere coincidence between the homicide and the other felony.

-If you’ve been charged with first-degree murder, second-degree murder, felony-murder or manslaughter, call Orange County homicide defense attorney Lauren K. Johnson today at (949) 622-5522.
+If you’ve been charged with first-degree murder, second-degree murder, felony-murder or manslaughter, call Orange County homicide defense attorney Ms. Johnson-Norris today at (949) 622-5522.
 She has a proven track record in the City of Santa Ana.